mtanabe-sj/Maximilians-Hex-Tab/README.md

 3) _BinhexMeataView_ paints the regions, annotations, and shapes.
 4) _BinhexDumpView_ marks the search hit, if occuring in the current page.

+Class _ROFile_ serves bytes from the file being examined to the view generator.
+It wraps Win32 file management API.
+It uses structure _FILEREADINFO_ to buffer file data and track the current read offset.
+You can think of a pointer to FILEREADINFO like the traditional C file pointer. _BinhexDumpWnd_ subclasses _ROFile_ and uses its methods to read the file.

 #### UI Management

 In a standard Win32 window application, defining and routing keyboard shortcuts means adding an accelerator table to the resource file (rc) and calling TranslateAccelerator in the message pump.
 Unfortunately, this simple model does not work for the propsheet extension.
 The Tab does not own the message pump.
 To work around the shortcoming, the Tab sets up a message hook and intercepts Win32 messages generated in Explorer's message loop.
 If the intercepted message is intended for the Tab's main window (of BinhexDumpWnd), TranslateAccelerator is called generating a desired WM_COMMAND message.
 The accelerator loading and message interception and translation are implemented in class _KeyboardAccel_.
 Explorer is UI multi-threaded owning multiple message pumps.
 Multiple instances of the Tab may coexist.
 So to be able to bind to multiple pumps, the Tab uses WIn32 thread local storage and saves the per-thread hook descriptors.
 That way, multiple message hooks can be maintained.
 The TLS management is implemented in class _TLSData_.
 The Tab maintains a singlton instance of TLSData (the definition in dllmain.cpp).